SINGAPORE: As of May 3, the Ministry of Health (MOH) has found 29 COVID-19 local cases that were infected with variants of concern or interest.

 The COVID-19 virus is constantly mutating, but the the World Health Organization (WHO) has a "watchlist" of the variants that pose a risk to public health.

-The Indian viral variant B1617 has been classified as one of seven "variants of interest" by WHO.
+The viral variant B1617, which was first seen in India, has been classified as one of seven "variants of interest" by WHO.
 These are variants that are being monitored as they show mutations that have epidemiological implications, such as the transmissibility or severity of the disease.

 Assistant Professor October Sessions from the Saw Swee Hock School of Public Health said that as the virus spreads, the likelihood of new variants appearing increases and these will co-circulate until one gains a fitness advantage over the others.